 Video editing is part of your life.
 It almost feels like breathing, sleeping, or eating.
 It’s something you just do as a creator.

-Everything from transitions, subtitles, effects… It just flows for you.
+Everything from transitions, subtitles, special effects… It just flows for you.

 This blog post will be a tremendous life-changing experience for you as a content creator.

-For today’s insight article, we’ll dig deeper into the depths of video editing with the help of our newest partner, WeVideo, and show you exactly how you should be editing your videos from now on.
+For today’s insight article, we’ll dig deeper into the depths of social media video editing with the help of our newest partner, WeVideo, and show you exactly how you should do video editing for social media.

 How to edit your social media videos?

-Due to popularity, we’ll go for explaining what a video should look like and best practices for editing on Tik Tok, Facebook, YouTube, and Instagram.
+Due to popularity, we’ll go for explaining what a high quality video should look like and best practices for editing on any social media platform including Tik Tok, Facebook, YouTube, and Instagram.

 Let’s take a look at Tik Tok first.

-According to Simplified, the best way for a beginner is through the built-in app for editing on Tik Tok.
+According to Simplified, the best way for a beginner is through the built-in video editing software on Tik Tok.
 However, it is very basic and has not much to offer (which WeVideo can help you with, but we’ll continue on this later), yet it does the work.

 Continuing with the subject, there are 3 principal methods to do this seamlessly: